 I’m sure you have heard of Netflix and if not, I’m guessing you are hiding under the same rock as the Geico caveman.
 Lol!
 I never use Netflix while I’m driving and I don’t have a cell plan with enough data to let my girls use it while I’m driving either.

 I included Netflix in my list of apps because when you are driving cross-country alone with two kids and you get to the hotel late at night then you have to get kids to bed and work for a little bit, then you finally get to relax…guess what?
 The kids are asleep the room is dark and you know the rule….NEVER wake sleeping children.
-My tablet with headphones and Netflix with the hotel wi-fi and I could watch anything I wanted.
-Last summer I gorged on Royal pains.
-I had never seen it before and I watched almost every episode they had while on the road last summer.
+My tablet with headphones, Netflix, and the hotel wi-fi = I can watch anything I want.
+Last summer I gorged on Royal Pains(affiliate link).
+I had never seen it before and I watched almost every episode while on the road.

 We rarely eat fast food, so it can be a bit hard to find something decent when you don’t know any of the restaurants in a city to which you have never been.
 By rating things, over time, Foursquare is figuring out what I like and giving me great recommendations.
 We have found amazing pizza places, ice cream, and burger joints to name a few and it seems to have learned we like whole food type restaurants because I get lots of those that show up in my feed.
 Love it!

 We have been using Goodbudget for quite a few years now.
 I don’t use it just for road trips.
 I use it every day to keep track of our money.
-It is an envelope budget app that can help keep you on track.
+It is an envelope budget app that can help keep you on track financially.